Thousands forced to evacuate in Florida as Helene threatens to become the strongest storm to hit the US in over a year - KESQ

 Helene is on track to make landfall on Florida’s Gulf Coast – possibly in the Big Bend region – late Thursday and threatens to become the strongest storm to hit the United States in over a year.
 Expected to become a hurricane on Wednesday, Helene would be the fourth hurricane to make landfall in the US this year and the fifth to slam Florida since 2022.

-The storm, which formed in the northwestern Caribbean Sea Tuesday morning, is strengthening at a breakneck pace.
-It could take Helene just 48 hours to go from a 45 mph tropical storm to a Category 3 major hurricane as it rapidly intensifies over the extremely warm waters of the Gulf of Mexico.
-As of 11 p.m.
-ET, Helene’s maximum sustained winds had increased to 60 mph with higher gusts, the center said.
+The storm, which formed Tuesday morning in the northwestern Caribbean Sea, is strengthening at a breakneck pace.
+It could take Helene just 48 hours to go from a 45-mph tropical storm to a Category 3 major hurricane as it rapidly intensifies over the extremely warm waters of the Gulf of Mexico.
+As of 5 a.m.
+ET, Helene’s maximum sustained winds had increased to 65 mph with higher gusts, the center said.

-A flood watch has been issued for more than 20 million people from Florida through the southern Appalachians.
+A flood watch has been issued for more than 20 million people from Florida through the southern Appalachians, with tornadoes a risk through Friday across the region.

 The Big Bend area faces the most serious storm surge: up to 15 feet of it is possible.

+“If you’re a godly person, pray, because I don’t really need this,” Port Richey resident Rick Way told CNN affiliate WFTS of the potential flooding Helene could bring.
+“Neither do any of us.”

 Helene comes as Florida’s Big Bend region is still recovering from several recent hurricanes.
-Hurricane Debby slammed into the region in early August as a Category 1 and recovery efforts are still ongoing as the region braces for another blow.
-Idalia – the last hurricane to make landfall in the US as a Category 3 – also came ashore in the Big Bend region and generated a record-breaking storm surge from Tampa to the Big Bend in August last year.
+Hurricane Debby slammed the region in early August as a Category 1 storm and recovery efforts are still ongoing as the region braces for another blow.
+Idalia – the last hurricane to make landfall in the US at Category 3 – also came ashore in the Big Bend region in August last year and generated a record-breaking storm surge from Tampa to the Big Bend.

+Way said he would spend Tuesday afternoon sandbagging around his home, in an area flooded by Idalia last year.

+“You see the proximity of where we are to the water.
+There are other people across the street and elsewhere on this street that got a foot to 3 feet of water,” Way told WFTS.
+“It didn’t matter whether it was 3 feet or 6 inches.
+It still got us.”

 A hurricane warning was issued for parts of Florida’s Gulf Coast, from Anclote River to Mexico Beach, according to the National Hurricane Center’s 11 p.m.
 ET advisory.
 The Mexican government has also issued a hurricane warning from Cabo Catoche to Tulum.